Bruce Rice

 Biography

-Bruce Rice is a previous Saskatchewan Poet Laureate (2019-2021), an editor and essayist.
-Born in northern BC, he grew up in Prince Albert and returned to the province after ten years in the Maritimes.
+Bruce Rice is the previous Saskatchewan Poet Laureate, an essayist, and editor living in Regina, Saskatchewan, on Treaty 4 Territory and the Métis homeland.
+He grew up in Prince Albert and returned to the province after ten years in the Maritimes.
 Bruce holds a B.A. from Saint Thomas and a MSW degree from Dalhousie University.
 Bruce writes about community, reclaiming the voices of those who live on the margins, and how we are transformed by landscape even as we leave our footprints on it.
-Bruce’s most recent collection, The Vivian Poems: Street Photographer Vivian Maier (Radiant Press 2020), is a response to the life and work of this Photographer Vivian Maier, gives a voice to the work of this complex artist who worked as a nanny for well-to-do families in Chicago.
-Bruce’s previous book, The Trouble With Beauty, received the 2015 Saskatchewan Book Award for Poetry, and Life in the Canopy (also Radiant Press), was nominated for Saskatchewan Book of the Year.
+He has a children’s book and six books of poetry.
+His awards include two Saskatchewan Book Awards, and a Saskatchewan Book of the Year nomination.
 Bruce has collaborated with artists on performances incorporating dance, music and film.
-Judges said Rice’s first book, Daniel, which won the Canadian Author’s Association Award, “...portrays life's hardships with and elegance and simplicity of language which is stunning.”
-His work ranges from social document and critique to meditations on art, landscape and wilderness.
+Rice’s first book, Daniel, won the Canadian Author’s Association Award.
+Judges said it, “portrays life’s hardships with an elegance of language which is stunning.”
+His work ranges from social document and critique, to meditations on art, landscape and wilderness.
 He says, “I became a better poet when I surrendered to beauty.”
-Bruce lives in Regina, Saskatchewan on Treaty 4 Territory and the homeland of the Métis.
+His newest book, Standstill: A Hopewell Earthworks Daybook and Other Essays (Long Road Press 2024) has been called ‘a pilgrimage’ that ranges from Ohio’s 2000-year-old earthworks to art that has literally saved lives, and to those who have lost part or all of their power of speech.

 ADDRESS